mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 The input parameters for receiving email are the following:

 * **EmailAccount** – email account consisting of incoming email configuration
-* **onEmailFetchMicroflow** – a callback microflow that will be triggered when **List of EmailMessage** is fetched from the email server per the batch size configured in the email account.
-You can process the list per your need.
-Make sure you have list of **Email_Connector.EmailMessage** as a parameter to this microflow.
-Refer to the sample microflow, **Sample_OCH_EmailFetchMicroflow**
+* **onEmailFetchMicroflow** – a callback microflow that will be triggered when **List of EmailMessage** is fetched from the email server per the batch size configured in the email account
+    * You can process the list according to what you need.
+    * Make sure you have list of **Email_Connector.EmailMessage** as a parameter to this microflow.
+    * Refer to the sample microflow, **Sample_OCH_EmailFetchMicroflow**.

 {{% alert color="warning" %}}
 When duplicating this microflow, do not change input parameters’ name and data type.